DzMahdi/AutoFisher/README.md

 Say goodbye to endless clicking and hello to efficient, automated fishing with AutoFisher.
 Try it out today and see how it can enhance your gaming experience.

+p.s this game in on roblox : https://www.roblox.com/games/5956785391/Update-1-Project-Slayers